MervCodes

 Basic Nginx Reverse Proxy Configuration

-Create a new site configuration file:
+Create a new site config:

 sudo nano /etc/nginx/sites-available/myapp